terryyz/terryyz.github.io/_pages/cv.md

 * Summer 2019: Software Engineering Intern
   * Microsoft, Shanghai
   * Team: Azure Adoption
-  * Supervisor: Yiyu Liu <yiyli@microsoft.com>
+  * Supervisor: Yiyu Liu _yiyli at microsoft dot com_

 Publications
 ======
+* Contributed to a paper which will be submitted to Journal of Consumer Psychology.
-  Working on a paper on common sense reasoning...
+* Working on a paper on commonsense reasoning...

 Teaching